Session 10/15Page 5/7: Topic C: Helping the child learn about customs, roles and behaviour in the foster family

-- Have you cared for foster children who had similar challenges?
+- Have you cared for foster children or teenagers with similar challenges?

 - How did your family respond and work to help them learn interaction skills?

-- Do you have suggestions or experiences for how to work with children who have such challenges because of a lack of care before you received them?
+- Do you have suggestions or experiences for how to work with children who have such challenges?

 - What will you plan to do at home, so that all family members can cooperate to help the child learn to interact with others?